Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 <with|info-flag|none|Label 1<label|flag-label-1>>, <with|info-flag|short|Label 2<label|flag-label-2>>, <with|info-flag|detailed|Label 3<label|flag-label-3>>.

-Usually, the rendering of informative flags is specified document-wide in DocumentViewInformative flags.
+Usually, the rendering of informative flags is specified document-wide in DocumentInformative flags.

 2.Specifying the current font

 In this section, we describe the environment variables which control the rendering of fonts.
-Several parameters may be defined independently for each mode (the font name, variant, series and shape), whereas other parameters are uniform for all modes.
 Font properties may be controlled globally for the whole document in DocumentFont and locally for document fragments in FormatFont.

 Similarly, a font family is a family of fonts with different characteristics (like font weight, slant, etc.), but with a globally consistent rendering.
 One also says that the fonts in a font family “mix well together”.
 For instance, the standard computer modern roman font and its bold and italic variants mix well together, but the computer modern roman font and the Avant Garde font do not.